momentum-mod/docs/_posts/2019-09-15-guide_create_surf_ramps.md

 Now it's time to line the second segment up to connect it to the first one.
 With the second segment selected, press `Shift + V` or click on the vertex tool button to enable vertex editing.
-Normally this tool is used to edit solids but for this tutorial we will just use it to align brushes.
+Normally this tool is used to edit solids but for this guide we will just use it to align brushes.
 Drag a box around the selected segment like you would when selecting it in the 2d view, then hit enter to select all of the segment's vertices.

 <img src="/assets/images/ramps_guide/guide_align.jpg" alt="Two segments aligned by the vertex tool" style="display: block; margin: auto;">